 Here are the historical metrics that have been measured since 2017:

-The 2023 Worthley Pond Water Quality Report no longer provides a water quality rating like above (or below) average.
+The 2024 Worthley Pond Water Quality Report no longer provides a water quality rating like above (or below) average.
 Instead, it provides the following summary statements:

 Climate warming is having a pronounced effect on Maine’s lakes.
 Worthley Pond is no exception to this.
 Watershed conservation measures will need to be “ramped up” in order to offset the potentially negative effects on the lake.
-Existing conservation measures should be inspected to insure that they have been able to withstand the effects of extreme weather.
+Known/existing conservation measures should be inspected to insure that they have been able to withstand the effects of extreme weather.

 Worthley Pond Water Quality Reports have been prepared and published since 2006.
 As you can see, water quality has been a key focus for the Association for many years!
 Note: Historical water quality reports are available upon request.